v2dY/mcp-operator/README.md

-# Kubernetes MCP generator operator
+# KMCP: Kubernetes MCP Operator
 The MCP Generator Operator simplifies the development of agentic applications by automating the creation of a protocol layer between AI agents and existing systems that expose HTTP APIs.
 By parsing OpenAPI specifications and generating a Model Context Protocol (MCP), it enables seamless, structured interaction between autonomous agents and external services, accelerating integration and reducing manual overhead.

 ## Description